List of Marvel Comics teams and organizations: Americops

-The Keane Industry obtained the equipment of Americop where they copied it and used it to create their own private security force called the Americops.
+The Americops is an organization appearing in American comic books published by Marvel Comics.

+The Americops are a private security force who serve the Keane Industry and use equipment stolen from Americop.

 Anachronauts

-The Anachronauts are a group of fictional warriors appearing in American comic books published by Marvel Comics.
+The Anachronauts are a group of warriors appearing in American comic books published by Marvel Comics.

 The characters serve Kang the Conqueror as his personal guard.
 The Anachronauts were brought together by Kang, after having bested each of them in personal combat and extracting their allegiance to him.
 They are from various eras and alternate realities that Kang has visited in his journeys.
 They first appeared in Fantastic Four Annual #25 (1992).
 Its members are Apocryphus, Deathunt 9000, Raa, Sir Raston, Ssith, Tyndar, and Wildrun.